The N5K Challenge: Non-Limber Integration for LSST Cosmology: Results and Discussion

 In this case, we are most interested in how the accuracy of the method may degrade as we push further into the non-Limber regime (rather than the run time).
 In initial tests, we found that the precision parameters set in the fiducial case for {\tt FKEM} failed dramatically in this scenario, leading to behaviour in which the $\Delta \chi^2$ peaked for the half-width case as compared to the full-width or quarter-width and indicating a lack of convergence of the method with respect to these parameters.
 We therefore altered the precision parameters of {\tt FKEM} for this test, doubling the number of points at which the $\chi$ integral is sampled (`{\tt Nchi\_fft}') and the number of zeros used to extend the high and low ends of the integrand (`{\tt Npad\_fft}').
 In the fiducial setup, this change in precision parameters corresponded to a run time of 0.65\,s, still comfortably below the other two entries.

 The impact of bin-width on the accuracy of the three methods is shown in Figure \ref{fig:width}.
 Here, we plot $\sqrt{\Delta \chi^2}$ -- essentially, the spurious signal-to-noise as compared to the benchmark data vector.
-As expected, the reduction of the bin widths generally results in a decrease of the accuracy of all the methods, however the degree of impact differs. {\tt matter} experiences near-negligible increased contribution to the $\sqrt{\Delta \chi^2}$ from $\ell\le 200$ when moving to narrower bins, while the accuracy of the {\tt Levin} method is reduced dramatically in moving from the fiducial scenario to half-width. {\tt FKEM} fares worse than {\tt matter} for $\ell \le 200$ alone, but the two methods perform comparably across the full $\ell$ range.
+As expected, the reduction of the bin widths generally results in a decrease of the accuracy of all the methods, however the degree of impact differs. {\tt matter} experiences near-negligible increased contribution to the $\sqrt{\Delta \chi^2}$ from $\ell\le 200$ when moving to narrower bins, while the accuracy of the {\tt Levin} method is reduced dramatically in moving from the fiducial scenario to half-width. {\tt Levin} also displays the peculiar behaviour that in the half- and quarter-width case, the accuracy degradation seems to be near-exclusively sourced in the $\ell \le 200$ regime.
+Further exploration of this behaviour reveals that this is due to the fact that in {\tt Levin}'s default configuration, the full non-Limber calculation (in operation on this lower $\ell$ range) fails dramatically for these narrower bins.
+Above $\ell=200$, however, {\tt Levin} uses second-order Limber, which is relatively well-behaved even for the narrower bins considered here.
+One could consider modifying the precision parameters of {\tt Levin} for this test only, as for {\tt FKEM}, however given {\tt Levin}'s already-higher runtime, this is unlikely to produce a configuration which remains viable for, for example, an MCMC analysis.
+Finally, {\tt FKEM} fares worse than {\tt matter} for $\ell \le 200$ alone, but the two methods perform comparably across the full $\ell$ range.